tableau/connector-plugin-sdk/docs/tdvt.md

 - PC or VM running Windows.
 - Python 3.3.
 Pip is required as well but should come by default with the Python installation.
 Ensure that you check "install environmental variables".
-- An ODBC driver for your database.
+- An ODBC or JDBC driver for your database.
 - The 'Calcs' and 'Staples' table loaded in your database.

 ## How it works